OpenGeoscience/pointcloud_viewer/README.md

 Running:
 Run `girder-server`
-Navigate to `localhost:8080` and create a user and a file assetstore and enable this Vaui plugin
+Navigate to `localhost:8080` and create a user and a file assetstore and enable this Point Cloud Viewer plugin
-Upload a compatible video like [this](https://www.w3schools.com/html/mov_bbb.mp4) to a Restart server with `girder-server`
+Navigate to `localhost:8080` and navigate to a folder of LAS item
-Navigate to `localhost:8080` and navigate to a LAS file
+Click on one of the LAS item
 Click on globe icon